blen90/hw10-team-profile-generator/README.md

 # Description

 This app is a Team Profile Generator.
-It allows the user to add new team members such as Manager, Engineer or Intern.
+It allows the user to add new team members such as manager, engineer or intern and creates an HTML file once the team is complete.
+Once the HTML file is generated the user can send an email to the email address that was added to each employee or be redirected to the engineer's GitHub profile.

 ## Screenshots of the app